torkelicious/obliberry/docs/formats/project-json.md

 `project.json` sits at the **root of a project** and defines the project's identity and startup behavior.
 The project root is defined as the directory containing this file.

+A valid project also contains a project-root [`assets.json`](assets-json.md) catalog. `project.json` selects the start scene; `assets.json` maps the resource IDs used by that and other scenes to their load definitions.

 ## Loading

 - **Runtime** (`src/Applications/Runtime/RuntimeMain.cpp`): mounts a project (`-p`/`--project <path>` or autodetected